jrmhaig/Bakery/README.md

 ### Set up

-A minimal Linux distribution can be found here:
+A Debian Squeeze based distribution must be used as the PiFace libraries are not currently available for others.
+Raspbian may be used but Moebius is recommended to maximise the available disk space for images.
+Moebius may be downloaded from here:

 * http://moebiuslinux.sourceforge.net/